SeaBoiii/seaboiii.github.io/novel/the-silk-of-fate/Chapter20.md

 ---
+layout: chapter
+novel: the-silk-of-fate
+order: 20
-title: Chapter 20 - The Silence After Her
+Title: Chapter 20 - The Silence After Her
-layout: default
 ---

 ## *The Silk of Fate*